Project funding

 • Pilot projects – for doctoral researchers within our IRTG

-One example: Biology PhD student Mathis Richter has acquired funding for a pilot project.
+One example: Doctoral researcher in biology, Mathis Richter, has acquired funding for a pilot project.
 “It was a cool experience for me to carefully plan what I wanted to do in the project and with what goals – I noticed how the idea came to maturity while I was writing the proposal,” he says.
 He uses multiplex imaging to study how and where certain immune cells (neutrophils) develop in the bone marrow and how this process changes when inflammation is present.

 Pilot projects enable doctoral researchers from our Integrated Research Training Group to independently develop and implement their own first research projects, including managing their own funding.
 We support innovative research ideas connected to our multiscale imaging strategy and are happy to receive proposals from individual applicants or teams of several doctoral researchers!